 - 1. The 'going concern' concept assumes that

 - (a) The business can continue in operational existence for the foreseeable future.

 - (b) The business cannot continue in operational existence for the foreseeable future.

 - (c) The business is continuing to be profitable.

 - (d) The business cannot continue if it is not able to earn profits.

 - 2. Two principal qualitative characteristics of financial statements are

 - (a) Understandability and materiality

 - (b) Relevance and reliability

 - (c) Relevance and materiality

 - (d) Comparability and materiality.

 - 3. All of the following are components of financial statements except

 - (a) Balance sheet

 - (b) Statement of Profit and loss

 - (c) Human responsibility report

 - (d) Social responsibility report.

 - 4. An accounting policy can be changed if the change is required

 - (a) By statute or accounting standard

 - (b) For more appropriate presentation of financial statements

 - (c) Both (a) and (b)

-- (d) By statute as well as accounting standards
+- (d) By statute as well as accounting standards.

 - 5. Value of equity may change due to

 - (a) Contribution from or Distribution to equity participants

 - (b) Income earned

 - (c) expenses incurred

 - (d) All the three.

-- 6. Liabilities are recorded at the undiscounted amount of cash expected to be paid on settlement of liability in the normal course of business under:

-- (a) Present value.

-- (b) Realizable value.

-- (c) Current cost.

-- (d) Fair value.

-- 7. Which of the following are underlying assumptions of financial statements?

-- (a) Relevance and reliability.

-- (b) Financial capital maintenance and physical capital maintenance.

-- (c) Accrual basis and going concern.

-- (d) Prudence and conservatism.

-- 8. Framework for preparation and presentation of financial statements suggests that the financial statements should observe

-- (a) Understandability

-- (b) Relevance

-- (c) Reliability.

-- (d) All the three.

-- 9. Which of the assumption is not considered as fundamental accounting assumption?
+- 6. Which of the assumption is not considered as fundamental accounting assumption?

 - (a) Going Concern

 - (b) Accrual

-- (c) Reliability.
+- (c) Reliability

-- (d) Consistency
+- (d) Comparability

-- 10. A machine was acquired in exchange of an old machine and ₹ 20,000 paid in cash.
-The carrying amount of old machine was ₹ 2,00,000 whereas its fair value was ₹ 1,50,000 on the date of exchange.
+- 7. A machine was acquired in exchange of an old machine and $\stackrel{?}{{\sim}}$ 20,000 paid in cash.
+The carrying amount of old machine was $\stackrel{?}{{\sim}}$ 2,00,000 whereas its fair value was $\stackrel{?}{{\sim}}$ 1,50,000 on the date of exchange.
 The historical cost of the new machine will be taken as

 - (a) ₹ 2,00,000

 - (b) ₹1,70,000

 - (c) ₹ 2,20,000

-- (d) ₹1,80,000.
+- (d) ₹1,80,000

-- 11. An item that meets the definition of an element of financial statements should be recognised in the financial statements if:
+- 8. An item that meets the definition of an element of financial statements should be recognised in the financial statements if:

-- (a) It is probable that any future economic benefit associated with the item will flow to the enterprise
+- (a) It is probable that any future economic benefit associate with the item will flow to the enterprise

 - (b) Item has a cost or value that can be measured with reliability

 - (c) Both 1 and 2

-- (d) It is probable that no future economic benefit associated with the item will flow to the enterprise.
+- (d) It is probable that no future economic benefit associated with the item will flow to the enterprise

+- 9. Liabilities are recorded at the undiscounted amount of cash expected to be paid on settlement of liability in the normal course of business under:

+- (a) Present value

+- (b) Realizable value

+- (c) Current cost

+- (d) Fair value